Theodore-Chatziioannou/athenspop/README.md

 conda install geopandas
 pip3 install -e .
 ```

-### Examples
-A simple example can be found under `examples/01_Create_Simple_Athens_Population.py` scipt.

-The library creates a number of examples under the `examples` directory:
-* `01_Create_Simple_Athens_Population.py`: creates a simplistic population by resampling and converting the travel diary data to a MATSim-compatible format.
-* `02_Create_Population_OSM_landuse.py`: as above, but using OSM land-use data for facility sampling.
-* `03_Analysis.py`: Demonstrates some reporting and visualisation methods.
-* `04_Clustering_demo.py`: Spatio-temporal clustering of the travel diaries.

 ### Running via the command-line interface
 Athenspop can be also used via its Command Line Interface (CLI).
 Once the athenspop library is install, you can run `athenspop --help` to discover the available options.